-Formaldehyde in clothing and textiles
+Advice for manufacturers and suppliers: formaldehyde in clothing and textiles

-These product safety guidelines set out the limits of formaldehyde in clothing and textiles considered acceptable by the government.
+The limits of formaldehyde in clothing and textiles considered acceptable by the government.

 Fair Trading Act 1986 — New Zealand Legislation Te Tari Tohutohu Pāramata(external link)